G1enB1and/gitbash-commands/git-commands.md

 We’ll go over what these commands do in just a minute.
 At this point, you have
 a Git repository with tracked files and an initial commit.

+`git status` // displays information such as which files are in which states.